 • Prohibit persons from approaching or communicating with a victim,

-• Prohibit the person from attending at or near a school, home or workplace or other place frequented by the victim,
+• Prohibit the person from attending at or near a school, home, or workplace, or other place frequented by the victim,

-• Force the person to return photos, recordings or visual representations of the victim, to the victim and to prohibit their distribution,
+• Force the person to return photos, recordings, or visual representations of the victim to the victim and to prohibit their distribution.

-• Force the return of pets, property (including passports, immigration papers, driver’s licences, keys and vehicles) to the victim.
+• Force the return of pets, property (including passports, immigration papers, driver’s licences, keys, and vehicles) to the victim.

 These are just a sample of the powers granted to the court.
-They are broader and can be tailored to the circumstances of each individual victim.
+They are broader and can be tailored to the circumstances of each victim.

-The Act permits a warrant to be granted, on the application of the police or other appropriate person, to enter into a place and to search for, assist or examine the victim and to remove any child or, with the victim’s consent, the victim themselves from that place to a safe location.
-The court may also order that there be a ban on publication of information identifying the victim.
+The Act permits a warrant to be granted, on the application of the police or other appropriate person, to enter into a place and to search for, assist, or examine the victim and to remove any child or, with the victim’s consent, the victim from that place to a safe location.
+The court may also order that there be a ban on the publication of information identifying the victim.

-Richard Billington, Q.C. has experience in drafting legislation and advocating for victims of Human Trafficking, having assisted former Member of Parliament Joy Smith to prepare two amendments to the Criminal Code which were passed into law.
-He also has extensive experience in successfully applying for precedent setting injunctions.
+Richard Billington, Q.C., has experience in drafting legislation and advocating for victims of Human Trafficking, having assisted former Member of Parliament Joy Smith to prepare two amendments to the Criminal Code, which were passed into law.
+He also has extensive experience in successfully applying for precedent-setting injunctions.

-The second major step taken by the Alberta government is the creation of the Alberta Human Trafficking Taskforce.
-This taskforce, chaired by country music star Paul Brandt, a long time advocate for victims of human trafficking and head of the Not In My City society, will hear from victims, experts and community members to review the state of human trafficking in Alberta and to make recommendations to the government.
+The second major step taken by the Alberta government is the creation of the Alberta Human Trafficking Task Force.
+This task force, chaired by country music star Paul Brandt, a long-time advocate for victims of human trafficking and head of the Not In My City society, will hear from victims, experts, and community members to review the state of human trafficking in Alberta and to make recommendations to the government.
 More details on this task force can be found at: Human Trafficking Task Force website